LogosInitiative/logla/README.md

 ## History

 James Cooke Brown began work on Loglan in 1955, originally devised to test the Sapir-Whorf hypothesis.

-The Loglan Institute ...
+In 1960 Scientific American published an article introducing the language which popularized his work.

+Brown founded The Loglan Institute (TLI) to develop the language and other applications of it.
+He always considered the language an incomplete research project, and although he released many papers about its design, he continued to claim legal restrictions on its use.

 In the ... a dispute broke out over control of the language.
+A group of his followers header by Bob LaChavier later formed the Logical Language Group to create the language Lojban along the same principles, but with the intention to make it freely available and encourage its use as a real language.

+TLI has been true to its charter and has continued to evolve, albeit slowly.
+It remains however, squarly in the hands of academia.

+The LLG on the other hand has moved in another direction.
 The Logical Language Group's Bylaws states its purpose as follows:

 > The Logical Language Group, Inc. is established to promote the scientific study of the relationships between language, thought and human culture; to investigate the nature of language and to determine the requirements for an artificially-engineered natural language; to implement and experiment with such a language; to devise and promote applications for this language in fields including but not limited to linguistics, psychology, philosophy, logic, mathematics, computer science, anthropology, sociology, education, and human biology; to conduct and support experimental and scholarly research in these fields as they may bear upon the problems of artificial language development; to communicate with and to educate interested persons and organizations about these activities; to devise and develop means and instruments needed for these activities; and to accumulate and publish the results of such studies and developments.
 In the furtherance of these purposes, and in addition to the above activities,

-With such a purpose one could be forgiven for expecting the Lojban language to hotbed of language experimentation and exploration.
+With such purpose one could be forgiven for expecting the Lojban language to hotbed of language experimentation and exploration.
 Ironically nothing could be further from the truth.
 Lojban was *baselined* in 1997 for a period of five years.
 But the baseline has since become a defacto freeze.
 While still giving lip service to proposals, the language is no longer evolving.
 Put simply, the LLG's purpose has changed.
 They now exist "to preserve the investment people have made in learning the language".

+So on the one hand we have a sequestered research language unaccessable to the populus at large, and on the other an arguably dead language no longer allowed to evolve.
+This is the reason the Logos project has been created.